-It really doesn’t matter if you don’t like science fiction, or romance or what ever genre the writer has submitted.
+It really doesn’t matter if you don’t like science fiction, or romance, or whatever genre the writer has submitted.
 You’re not critiquing the story.
 You’re critiquing the writing.
-Again, if the story is poorly written it’s valid to point out exactly why.
+Again, if the story is poorly written, it’s valid to point out exactly why.
 But to give a harsh critique of a vampire story merely because you don’t like vampire stories is not a valid critique.

 We also have a rule that a specific critique is not repeated over and over again.
-As we go around the room it’s important that members listen carefully to the critiques offered by others.
+As we go around the room, it’s important that members listen carefully to the critiques offered by others.
 If John points out an error on page two during his critique, when it’s Sally’s turn she doesn’t need to point out that same error on page two because John already did.
 The exception to this rule is if Sally has something to add or if Sally disagrees with John’s assessment.
 But we want to avoid spending the hour pointing out the same mistake over and over.

 Every critique should either begin or end with positive statements.
 Don’t just find everything wrong with a person’s writing and then have nothing else to say.
 Aside from the corrective actions needed, did you enjoy the story?
-If so, What did you like about it?
+If so, what did you like about it?
 Would you like to read more?
 Did you like a certain character or a certain scene?
 If so, you need to offer these positive statements to the writer.
 I like to write a little note at the top of the critique that explains why I enjoyed the story.
 After that I get into the needed corrections.

-A critique should include a proof reading for grammatical errors, spelling errors, auto-correct errors, etc… The critique should include input with regards to plot, dialogue, character development, pacing, etc… And a good critique should also include observations about story details.
+A critique should include proofreading for grammatical errors, spelling errors, and auto-correct errors.
+It should include input with regards to plot, dialogue, character development, pacing, etc.

+A good critique should also include observations about story details.
 For example: “Where did Jake get this radio?
-In the previous chapter he barely escaped with nothing but the clothes he was wearing; now all of a sudden he has this radio?
+In the previous chapter, he barely escaped with nothing but the clothes he was wearing; now all of a sudden he has this radio?
 Where did it come from?”

 The group should then turn in (or email) their critique to the writer so that he or she can review each one individually at home.

-The writer should take the lessons learned and apply them to the entire rest of his or her manuscript.
-Then after having reviewed, edited and made the necessary corrections to his or her writing he can sign up again sometime in the near future, to have another 25 pages critiqued.
+The writer should evaluate the lessons learned to decide which changes to apply to the manuscript.
+Then after having reviewed, edited and made the necessary corrections to the writing, he can sign up again sometime in the near future to have another 25 pages critiqued.

-The purupose of the critique is for the writer to learn and grow in his craft.
+The purpose of the critique is for the writer to learn and grow in his craft.
 The next time he’s critiqued it shouldn’t be for all the same kinds of mistakes he was critiqued for last time.
-Granted people miss things and accidents happen.
-But if the guy is still making the exact same dialogue attribute errors that he was critiqued for last time, it could be a sign that maybe the critique group’s time is being wasted.
+Granted, people miss things and accidents happen.
+But if the writer is still making the exact same dialogue attribute errors that he was critiqued for last time, it could be a sign that maybe the critique group’s time is being wasted.
 But again, the purpose is not to be harsh with people, but for writers to grow and improve in their writing skills.

 Also, people who are not being critiqued can and should be learning from the critiques of others.
 We once had two or three meetings in a row where all the critiques offered that month were nearly identical to the critiques offered at the previous month’s meeting.
 Different story, different author, same mistakes.
-In other words, the person who was being critiqued this month, should have heard the critiques offered to another member at the previous month’s meeting and then gone home and considered how he could apply what he had heard to his own writing.
+In other words, the person who was being critiqued this month should have heard the critiques offered to another member at the previous month’s meeting and then gone home and considered how he could apply what he had heard to his own writing.

-But again, this is not to suggest that we should be harsh with people, rather it should serve as an encouragement to everyone who attends, that they should try to get the most out of each meeting.
+But again, this is not to suggest that we should be harsh with people; rather, it should serve as an encouragement to everyone who attends that they should try to get the most out of each meeting.

 The point of a writing critique group is to help people improve their writing.
-So if a new member submits something that’s just plain awful, they should be given the same courtesies as was given to the expert writers.
+So if a new member submits something that’s just plain awful, they should be given the same courtesies given to the expert writers.

 Photo credit: flickr Creative Commons, Read/Review by Sebastien Wiertz